rkaunismaa/NLP4HTML/express/express-match/README.md

 I also want to add at the top of the userlist page the ability to control what gets sent back to the user.
 Right now I tweak the query in the usersController.js file, which works, but is inefficient.

 Hmmm there is probably a way to send ALL the data to the user, and then tweak what is shown on the client and NOT make another call back to the server for a new user list ...

+## Saturday, August 25, 2023

+3:56pm rescanned stuff this morning, added a Message field into the Images table for any message from the user for the given image.